cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 ## Synopsis

-The ICS-04 defines the packet data strcuture, the packet-flow semantics and the mechanisms to route packets to their specific IBC applications.
+The ICS-04 defines the mechanism to bidirectionally set up clients for each pair of communicating chains with specific Identifiers to establish the ground truth for the secure packet delivery, the packet data strcuture including the multi-data packet, the packet-flow semantics, the mechanisms to route the verification to the underlying clients, and how to route packets to their specific IBC applications.

 ### Motivation

 The interblockchain communication protocol uses a cross-chain message passing model.
 IBC *packets* are relayed from one blockchain to the other by external relayer processes.
 Chain `A` and chain `B` confirm new blocks independently, and packets from one chain to the other may be delayed, censored, or re-ordered arbitrarily.
 Packets are visible to relayers and can be read from a blockchain by any relayer process and submitted to any other blockchain.

 > **Example**: An application may wish to allow a single tokenized asset to be transferred between and held on multiple blockchains while preserving fungibility and conservation of supply.
 The application can mint asset vouchers on chain `B` when a particular IBC packet is committed to chain `B`, and require outgoing sends of that packet on chain `A` to escrow an equal amount of the asset on chain `A` until the vouchers are later redeemed back to chain `A` with an IBC packet in the reverse direction.
 This ordering guarantee along with correct application logic can ensure that total supply is preserved across both chains and that any vouchers minted on chain `B` can later be redeemed back to chain `A`.

+The IBC version 2 will provide packet delivery between two chains communicating and identifying each other by on-chain light clients as specified in ICS-02.

 ### Definitions

 `ConsensusState` is as defined in [ICS 2](../ics-002-client-semantics).
+// NOTE what about Port and Capabilities?
 `Port` and `authenticateCapability` are as defined in [ICS 5](../ics-005-port-allocation).

 `hash` is a generic collision-resistant hash function, the specifics of which must be agreed on by the modules utilising the channel. `hash` can be defined differently by different chains.

 `Identifier`, `get`, `set`, `delete`, `getCurrentHeight`, and module-system related primitives are as defined in [ICS 24](../ics-024-host-requirements).

-- The `state` is the current state of the channel end.
-- NOTE - do we need to keep this as only `unordered` for some compatibility reasons?
-Otherwise being only underored we can delete this, no? - The `ordering` field indicates whether the channel is `unordered`, `ordered`, or `ordered_allow_timeout`.
-NOTE - do we need to keep these two?
-- The `counterpartyPortIdentifier` identifies the port on the counterparty chain which owns the other end of the channel.
-- The `counterpartyClientIdentifier` identifies the client end on the counterparty chain.
-- The `nextSequenceSend`, stored separately, tracks the sequence number for the next packet to be sent.
-- The `nextSequenceRecv`, stored separately, tracks the sequence number for the next packet to be received.
-- The `nextSequenceAck`, stored separately, tracks the sequence number for the next packet to be acknowledged.
-- The `version` string stores an opaque channel version, which is agreed upon during the handshake.
-This can determine module-level configuration such as which packet encoding is used for the channel.
-This version is not used by the core IBC protocol.
-If the version string contains structured metadata for the application to parse and interpret, then it is considered best practice to encode all metadata in a JSON struct and include the marshalled string in the version field.

-`Counterparty` is the data structure responsible for maintaining the counterparty information.
+`Counterparty` is the data structure responsible for maintaining the counterparty information necessary to establish the ground truth for securing the interchain communication.

 ```typescript
 interface Counterparty {